 Ask yourself another question - where are vehicles typically sold for retail value?
 Correct, at car dealerships.
 So, the way to beat Carmax's offer (and in many cases, private selling) is by finding retail used car dealerships that will sell your car for you right along side their cars.
 A place where you can literally turn over the entire retail selling process to a professional, licensed dealer who sells cars like yours for a living.

 Final two questions - Do such places exist?
 How do I find them?
-That is the easy part - yes, they exist, and you can learn more and find them easily at RetailMyRide.com - the smart way to sell my car.
+That is the easy part - yes, they exist, and you can learn more and find them easily at RetailMyRide.com.

 The Secret is Revealed: How to Get More Money for Your Car, Motorcycle, RV